msalehicode/moveV/README.md

 - at initial remote connection host checks versions compatability if version is outdated or invalid would refuse conenction.

 # bugs
-- on broken media app crashes
+- on broken media files, app suicide :)
 - sometimes app's volume on system settings goes down
-- when media has high quality it takes too much to load..
+- when media file has high quality it takes too much time to load..

 # upcoming
 - auto brightness manager (preserve flash bangs at night..)
 - auto audio balancing (to balance loud SFX/Musics with actor's speech)
 - upgrade ui/ux
+- server version to run on VPS (host for long distance connections without port forwarding on Home Network)
 - run on android (extract subtitle via FFMPEG)
 -